Edward Gibbon Wakefield: Canada (1841–1843)

-Although active with the New Zealand Company, Wakefield had also maintained his interest in Canadian affairs.
+While active with the New Zealand Company, Wakefield maintained his interest in Canadian affairs.
 He returned briefly in 1841, a year after the British government had brought the Union Act, 1840 into force.
-The government had only implemented part of Durham's recommendations.
-The act merged Lower Canada and Upper Canada into the new Province of Canada, but had not implemented responsible government.
-There was a bicameral parliament with an elected Legislative Assembly and an appointed Legislative Council, but the Governor General still retained considerable control over the government.
+The government had implemented only some of Durham's recommendations.
+The Act of Union merged Lower Canada and Upper Canada into a single Province of Canada, creating a bicameral parliament with an elected Legislative Assembly and an appointed Legislative Council.
+The Act did not implement responsible government—the Governor General retained considerable control over the government.

 Wakefield was involved with the North American Colonial Association of Ireland.
-At his instigation, the Association had purchased a large estate just outside Montreal, the seigneury of Villechauve, where they wanted to establish another colonial settlement.
+At his instigation, the Association purchased a large estate just outside Montreal, the seigneury of Villechauve, where it wanted to establish another colonial settlement.
 The seigneury, also known as Beauharnois, had been owned by Edward Ellice, a wealthy merchant and former British Cabinet minister, who had substantial business interests in British North America.
 (Ellice's son, also named Edward Ellice, had been Durham's private secretary.
 While in Lower Canada, he and his wife, Katherine Ellice, had been taken prisoner by Patriotes at the seigneury during the Battle of Beauharnois in November 1838.)
-In addition to the proposed settlements, the seigneury was also valuable because it was close to the location for a proposed canal, to avoid a stretch of rapids on the River St. Lawrence.
+In addition to being site for proposed settlements, the seigneury was valuable because it was close to the location for a proposed canal, that would allow travellers to avoid a stretch of rapids on the River St. Lawrence.
 The initial arrangement for purchase had been made in 1839, and in 1841 Wakefield made a brief trip to Canada to gain support for the canal proposal.
 He met with the Governor General, Lord Sydenham, who was interested in the proposal but wary of Wakefield's involvement.
 Sydenham died in a riding accident in September 1841 before any decision was made.

 Wakefield returned to Canada in January 1842 to lobby the new governor, Sir Charles Bagot, and stayed for almost a year.
 Although there was strong opposition in the Assembly to the canal proposal, a major loan guarantee from the British government ensured that funds could be obtained.
 In June 1842 the Executive Council approved the Beauharnois route, and construction began.
 As part of his lobbying, Wakefield positioned himself as a champion of French-Canadian interests, sending a series of letters to the Colonial Gazette in London, calling for greater French-Canadian involvement in the government of the province.
 He cultivated two significant Patriote leaders who had been imprisoned during the Rebellion, Denis-Benjamin Viger and Jean-Joseph Girouard.
 He also appeared to have a source within Governor Bagot's office: in one letter to the Colonial Gazette, he correctly predicted that Bagot would appoint LaFontaine to the Executive Council within a month, a significant political advance for French-Canadians, and a major shift in imperial policy.
-It reached the point that rumours circulated that Wakefield himself was behind Bagot's policy, a claim denied by Bagot, who stated that he had only met Wakefield two or three times.
+Rumours circulated that Wakefield himself was behind Bagot's policy, a claim denied by Bagot, who stated that he had only met Wakefield two or three times.